wp-plugins/akeebabackupcore/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+= 1.3.0 =
+* Warning with information and instructions when you have PHP 5.3.3 or earlier instead of crashing with a blank page
+* Warning if you have an outdated PHP version which we'll stop supporting soon
+* gh-28 Native Microsoft Live OneDrive support
+* [MEDIUM] Cancelling the creation of a new backup profile could lead to server error
+* [MEDIUM] Import from S3 didn't work correctly

 = 1.2.2 =
 * Added "Apply to all" button in Files and Directories Exclusion page